 - Create a

-folder// src/redux/store.ts import { configureStore } from "@reduxjs/toolkit"; // Import your reducers here import authReducer from "./reducers/authSlice"; import miscReducer from "./reducers/miscSlice"; // ...
-Also import your RTK Query API if you're using one import { api } from "./api/api"; // example: RTK Query instance const store = configureStore({ reducer: { auth: authReducer, misc: miscReducer, // If you have RTK Query: [api.reducerPath]: api.reducer, }, middleware: (getDefaultMiddleware) => getDefaultMiddleware().concat(api.middleware), // if using RTK Query }); export default store; export type RootState = ReturnType<typeof store.getState>; export type AppDispatch = typeof store.dispatch;
+store.ts(orstore.js) inside aredux/folder// src/redux/store.ts import { configureStore } from "@reduxjs/toolkit"; // Import your reducers here import authReducer from "./reducers/authSlice"; import miscReducer from "./reducers/miscSlice"; // ...
+Also import your RTK Query API if you're using one import { api } from "./api/api"; // example: RTK Query instance const store = configureStore({ reducer: { auth: authReducer, misc: miscReducer, // If you have RTK Query: [api.reducerPath]: api.reducer, }, middleware: (getDefaultMiddleware) => getDefaultMiddleware().concat(api.middleware), // if using RTK Query }); export default store; export type RootState = ReturnType<typeof store.getState>; export type AppDispatch = typeof store.dispatch; - Wrap your main React App with the

-// src/main.tsx or src/index.tsx import React from "react"; import ReactDOM from "react-dom/client"; import { Provider } from "react-redux"; import store from "./redux/store"; import App from "./App"; // or main router file ReactDOM.createRoot(document.getElementById("root")!).render( <Provider store={store}> <App /> </Provider> );
+<Provider>// src/main.tsx or src/index.tsx import React from "react"; import ReactDOM from "react-dom/client"; import { Provider } from "react-redux"; import store from "./redux/store"; import App from "./App"; // or main router file ReactDOM.createRoot(document.getElementById("root")!).render( <Provider store={store}> <App /> </Provider> );

 Explanation: